icopy-site/awesome/docs/awesome/awesome-mac.md

 * [Cleaner One](https://apps.apple.com/app/apple-store/id1133028347?pt=444218&ct=GitHub&mt=8) - All-in-one Disk Cleaning Manager: Clean up your Mac and optimize its performance.
 Run a quick scan now to verify what's taking up your storage. ![Freeware][Freeware Icon] [![App Store][app-store Icon]](https://apps.apple.com/app/apple-store/id1133028347?pt=444218&ct=GitHub&mt=8)
 * [Cleaner for Xcode](https://github.com/waylybaye/XcodeCleaner) - Helps make your Xcode faster by removing unwanted and deprecated files. [![Open-Source Software][OSS Icon]](https://github.com/waylybaye/XcodeCleaner) ![Freeware][Freeware Icon]
 * [coconutBattery](https://www.coconut-flavour.com/coconutbattery/) - Shows live information about the battery in your Mac.
 Includes: manufacture date, capacity, cycle count, battery status, temperature, discharging power.
-* [Coolant](https://coolantformac.com) - Menubar app that lets you know when an app is consuming 100% CPU or more than a gigabyte of memory (or any arbitrary limits you choose).
 * [DaisyDisk](https://daisydiskapp.com/) - Gives a great overview of disk usage.
 Can also make more disk-space available by cleaning up your disk.
 * [gfxCardStatus](https://gfx.io/) - Unobtrusive menu bar app for OS X that allows MacBook Pro users to see which apps are affecting their battery life by using the more power-hungry graphics. ![Freeware][Freeware Icon]
 * [Gray](https://github.com/zenangst/Gray) - Pick between the light appearance and the dark appearance on a per-app basis with the click of a button. ![Freeware][Freeware Icon] [![Open-Source Software][OSS Icon]](https://github.com/zenangst/Gray)
-* [HTML5 Player](http://zythum.sinaapp.com/youkuhtml5playerbookmark/) - HTML 5 video player.
-Keep your Mac from "burning".
 * [iStat Menus](https://bjango.com/mac/istatmenus/) - Advanced Mac system monitor on the menubar.
 * [iStats](https://github.com/Chris911/iStats) - Command-line tool that allows you to easily grab the CPU temperature, fan speeds and battery information on OSX. [![Open-Source Software][OSS Icon] ![Freeware][Freeware Icon]](https://github.com/Chris911/iStats)
 * [Juice](https://github.com/brianmichel/Juice) - Make your battery information a bit more interesting. [![Open-Source Software][OSS Icon]](https://github.com/brianmichel/Juice) ![Freeware][Freeware Icon]